Kiril-Mordan/reusables/.paa/docs/package_auto_assembler.md

 The one for this package can be seen [here](https://kiril-mordan.github.io/reusables/package_auto_assembler/)

-It can be packaged with the package and be displayed in webrowser like documentation for api via `{package_name}\docs` when using included api handling capabilities.
+It can be packaged with the package and be displayed in web browser like documentation for api via `<package-name>\docs` when using included api handling capabilities.

+---

-##### - preparing inputs
+##### 1. Preparing inputs

 ```python